Managing waste wisely

 Reuse options:

-- Buy Nothing, Facebook Marketplace or Gumtree – post pictures of your unwanted building materials online and sell or give away your unwanted construction items.
+• Buy Nothing, Facebook Marketplace or Gumtree – sell or give away your unwanted construction items.

-West Metro Recycling Centre – you can bring us your old asphalt, bricks, concrete, pavers, tiles, rubble and sand for recycling.
+West Metro Recycling Centre – bring us your old asphalt, bricks, concrete, pavers, tiles, rubble and sand for recycling.
 Click here for fees and charges.

 Clothing & Textiles